d-smith/go-examples/oracle/README.md

 ###Setup - Mac

+Note: you need to check the paths in the pkgconfig file you reference via PKG_CONFIG_PATH

 * Grab the oracle instaclient, for example from (here)[http://www.oracle.com/technetwork/topics/intel-macsoft-096467.html]
 * Make sure to download the 64-bit version
 * Install them in /usr/local